Lemmah/buggy_rsvp/README.md

 * Checking a box to confirm an individual guest doesn't highlight the list item.

 *Note that fixing the bugs listed here may uncover other bugs that need attention.
 See if you can find and fix those bugs too!*

+Bug fixed:
+* Checking the box to hide unconfirmed guests now works as intended.
+* Submitting new names to the list works as intended.